ItsRendy/Lithon/README.md

 ### Variables:

-variables can be any name made up of letters and underscores as long as it doesn't have the same name as a funtion or if statments
+variables can be any name made up of letters and underscores as long as it doesn't have the same name as a funtion or if statements

 Example: